正常

 }Embedded Applicability: High

-- Moves computations like table lookups, CRC checks, and protocol parsing to compile time, saving Flash/RAM space
+- Moves calculations like table lookups, CRC checks, and protocol parsing to compile time, consuming no Flash/RAM space.

-- Compile-time computed values can be used directly as template parameters (e.g., array sizes), meeting the static configuration needs of bare-metal environments
+- Values calculated at compile time can be used directly as template parameters (e.g., array sizes), satisfying static configuration needs in bare-metal environments.

-- Offers better readability and debugging experience compared to C macros and template metaprogramming
+- Offers better code readability and debugging experience compared to C macros and template metaprogramming.

 Compiler Support